Revision to the 'Leadership and Management of Health and Safety at the University of Warwick' document

 Click here to see what you should do in the event of an emergency.

 If you bring contractors into the University to conduct work on the University's behalf, then the revised contractor pages contain relevant health and safety information to help you discharge your health and safety responsibilities.
-The pages also include a link to the SSiP portal, a link to the University's health and safety validated contractor list (and their current status) and the NEW contractor Health and Safety Induction video that should be used to induct all contractors coming onto the University to carry out work.
+The pages also include a link to the SSiP portal, the health and safety questionnaire, the University of Warwick Contractor Code of Conduct (that contractors must sign up to work to) and the contractor Health and Safety Induction video that should be used to induct all contractors coming onto the University to carry out work.

 The Estates Department have developed a Code of Practice outlining the general requirements and options available within departments for the Inspection and Testing of Portable Electical Appliances.
 Heads of Department, Senior Administrators, Technical staff and Managers with responsibilty for 'PAT' testing should read the document available here and take actions as necessary.